paulkarpenko/us-code-ui/uscode/title-48-territories-and-insular-possessions/chapter-017-northern-mariana-islands.md

 Section 141 of the Compact of Free Association between the United States and the Government of Palau, referred to in subsec. (i)(6)(C)(ii), is contained in section 201 of Pub.
 L. 99–658, set out as a note under [section 1931 of Title 48](./chapter-018-micronesia-marshall-islands-and-palau.md#section-1931), Territories and Insular Possessions.

 #### Amendments
+2019—Subsec. (e)(6).
+Pub.
+L. 116–24 added par.
+(6).

 2018—Subsec. (a)(2).
 Pub.
 L. 115–218, § 3(a)(1)(A), substituted “2029” for “2019”.

 Subsec. (a)(6).
 Pub.
 L. 115–218, § 3(a)(1)(B), amended par.
 (6) generally.
 Prior to amendment, text read as follows: “In addition to fees charged pursuant to section 286(m) of the Immigration and Nationality Act ([8 U.S.C.
 1356(m)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1356/m&num=0&edition=prelim)) to recover the full costs of providing adjudication services, the Secretary of Homeland Security shall charge an annual supplemental fee of $200 per nonimmigrant worker to each prospective employer who is issued a permit under subsection (d) of this section during the transition period.
 Such supplemental fee shall be paid into the Treasury of the Commonwealth government for the purpose of funding ongoing vocational educational curricula and program development by Commonwealth educational entities.”

 Subsec. (b)(1)(B).
 Pub.
 L. 115–232, § 1045(a)(1), amended subpar.
 (B) generally.
-Prior to amendment, text read as follows: “In the case of such an alien who seeks admission under section 101(a)(15)(H)(ii)(b) of such Act, such alien, if otherwise qualified, may, before October 1, 2023, be admitted under such section for a period of up to 3 years to perform service or labor on Guam or the Commonwealth pursuant to any agreement entered into by a prime contractor or subcontractor calling for services or labor required for performance of a contact [sic] or subcontract for construction, repairs, renovations, or facility services that is directly connected to, or associated with, the military realignment occurring on Guam and the Commonwealth, notwithstanding the requirement of such section that the service or labor be temporary.”
+Prior to amendment, text read as follows: “In the case of such an alien who seeks admission under section 101(a)(15)(H)(ii)(b) of such Act, such alien, if otherwise qualified, may, before October 1, 2023, be admitted under such section for a period of up to 3 years to perform service or labor on Guam or the Commonwealth pursuant to any agreement entered into by a prime contractor or subcontractor calling for services or labor required for performance of a contact or subcontract for construction, repairs, renovations, or facility services that is directly connected to, or associated with, the military realignment occurring on Guam and the Commonwealth, notwithstanding the requirement of such section that the service or labor be temporary.”

 Subsec. (b)(2).
 Pub.
 L. 115–232, § 1045(a)(2), amended par.
 (2) generally.
 Prior to amendment, par.
 (2) provided numerical limitation on number of aliens that could be admitted for any fiscal year and directed that par.
 (1)(B) would not apply with respect to performance of services or labor at a location other than Guam or the Commonwealth.